1969 Major League Baseball postseason: New York Mets vs. Atlanta Braves

 This was the first postseason meeting in the history of the Braves-Mets rivalry, and the first postseason series ever played in the Deep South.
 The Mets swept the Braves to advance to their first World Series in franchise history.

 In Atlanta for Game 1, the Braves held a 5–4 lead after seven innings.
 However, the Mets rallied with five unanswered runs in the top of the eighth to steal the first ever NLCS game on the road.
 Game 2 was an offensive slugfest that was won by the Mets as Ken Boswell, Tommie Agee, and Cleon Jones helped pad the Mets’ lead with a trio of two-run home runs despite the Braves best attempts to rally.
 When the series shifted to Queens, Nolan Ryan helped lead the Mets' to the pennant in Game 3 with a solid seven-inning performance, winning his first postseason game.
 Game 3 would ultimately be Hank Aaron’s final postseason game.

-The Mets would win the pennant again in 1973 over the Cincinnati Reds in five games before falling in the World Series.
+The Mets would win their next pennant in 1973 in an upset over the Cincinnati Reds in five games before coming up short in the World Series.

 The Braves would return to the NLCS in 1982, but were swept by the eventual World Series champion St. Louis Cardinals.
-They would eventually win the NL pennant in 1991 over the Pittsburgh Pirates in seven games.
+They would eventually win the pennant again in 1991 over the Pittsburgh Pirates in seven games before falling in the World Series.

-Both teams would meet again three decades later in the NLCS in 1999, which the Braves would win in six games before falling in the World Series.
+Both teams would meet again three decades later in the NLCS in 1999, where the Braves returned the favor and defeated the Mets in six games before falling in the World Series.